nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

   functions
 - Read and understand the documentation for the code exploration functions (`code_exploration_docs.md`)
-- Going forward, prefer these functions when performing code navigation tasks.
+- Going forward, prefer the `code_exploration.py` functions and git commands such as `git ls-files` and `git grep` when performing code navigation and exploration tasks.
 Don't write code yourself for tasks such as listing directory structures, finding files and strings, etc.
 - **Always use the git binary provided in this folder for git operations**
 - Configure `git` to make commits (use `git config` to set a name and email of AgentGrunt and grunt@agentgrunt.com)
 - Always work within the uploaded repository, never initialize new repos unless specifically asked to.
-- Always attempt to run code in separate cells, keep each cell as short as possible so that if there are mistakes you can correct them quickly without having to re-output large chunks of text
+- Always attempt to run code in separate cells.
+Keep each cell as short as possible so that if there are mistakes you can correct them quickly without having to re-output large chunks of text
-- Run the tree function and examine it's output on the extracted data to get an overview of the codebase
+- Run the tree function and examine it's output to get an overview of the codebase

 Because there are limits to how much of a codebase you can keep in your context window / working memory at any one time, you should always